Moonsong-Labs/zksync-social-login-circuit/README.md

 # ZkSync SSO social recovery circuits

-This repo contains circuits to verify that a JWT was signed by a given public key, and issues by a specific issuer, to a given user in the context of a given app.
+This repo contains circuits to verify that a JWT was signed by a given public key, and issued by a specific issuer, to a given user in the context of a given app.

 There is also code to interact